jeremyhsimons/CI_PP1_FATMC/README.md

 Having a strong online presence is a must for any serious musician in the 21st century.
 As well as generating social media followings, many musicians rely on sleek and stylish websites to act as a one-stop shop for any professional or business interaction they might have.
 SiteBuilderReport has listed some of the most effective [Websites](https://www.sitebuilderreport.com/inspiration/musician-website-examples?a=ga&keyword=musician%20websites&ad=574357467827&gclid=CjwKCAiApvebBhAvEiwAe7mHSDz1iMLpK8_tTCcjodhHX_uALxVNPRLPNiTwbmQ1u95UPJYPdK6PIhoCHvYQAvD_BwE) used by popular musicians today and common features include:
 * Links to social media accounts.
 * A store for purchasing merchandise.
-* Links or embedded widgets for Listening to and watching the musician or band perform.
+* Links or embedded video for Listening to and watching the musician or band perform.
 * A contact form for general/booking enquiries.

 Forster and the Mustard Cutters is a Durham-based function band with lots of experience playing at live events such as parties, conferences, and university balls.
 They are looking to drum up more interest in their services and get more gigs.
 This site aims to provide them with a way to showcase their skills in an attractive and professional manner, and make it easy for site visitors to book their services.